 🎆 Year Two Goals

 The remainder of this article is dedicated to my year-two goals!
 Below summarizes all of the tasks that I am committing to finishing by the end of June!
-I am going to do a second experiment with my goals and mix the formating up.
-I am using
+I am going to do a second experiment with my goals and mix the formatting up.
+This year I am going to commit to these tasks:

 - Get my 2021 running total to over 1000K to claim my virtual running medal ✔️